powdr-labs/powdr/README.md

 Users can write code in std Rust which is compiled to RISCV, then to powdr-asm and finally to powdr-PIL.

-*powdr*-pil can be used to generate proofs using multiple backends, such as:
+*powdr*-PIL can be used to generate proofs using multiple backends, such as:

 - [Plonky3](https://github.com/Plonky3/Plonky3)
 - Halo2, using PSE's